 - Fire Safety – When using wood fireplaces, the risk of a house fire is very large.
 They are one of the most common reasons for houses catching on fire.
 This is due in part to their exposed flames.
 Of course, the biggest culprit is the soot that builds up within the chimney of the fireplace.
 As this builds up, it becomes increasingly flammable.
 Flames from within the fireplace can easily catch it on fire and spread to the rest of the home.

-- Harmful Emissions – Harmful emissions such as smoke and carbon monoxide prove to be a serious health concern with wood fireplaces.
+- Harmful Emissions – Harmful emissions such as smoke and carbon monoxide prove to be serious health concerns with wood fireplaces.
 It doesn’t seem to matter how good your chimney ventilation is; some will always find their way into your home.

 - Hassle To Use – There is a ton of work that goes into just using wood fireplaces.
 To begin with, you need to scoop out the old ash from the opening.
 Then you have to build the fire.
 Hopefully, you’ve already split the wood beforehand or that will be just another step in the process.
 After the fire is going you have to stoke the flames as it dies down.
 Finally, you are required to keep an eye on the fire so that no sparks fly out.